Andry75/swgr2rb/assets/README.md

 The `endpoint_object_models` folder contains all things related to the endpoint models such as the `JSON validator` component, the `Config loader` component, and prototypes like `JSON schema data types` and `Request object`.
+The endpoint models themselves are located in `object_models/%component_name%`.
+The modules that contain expected JSON schemas for schema validation testing are located in `object_models/%component_name%/object_model_schemas`.

-The `features` folder contains the Cucumber tests which are readable.
+The `features` folder contains the Cucumber tests.
-All tests are located in the subfolder `component`.
+All tests are located in `component/%component_name%`.

 The `request_sender` folder includes the `conductor_sender`, which is used for sending requests to the application.